Greater Paris University Hospitals

-Greater Paris University Hospitals (Assistance publique–hôpitaux de Paris /fr/, AP-HP) is the university hospital trust operating in Paris and its surroundings.
+Greater Paris University Hospitals (Assistance publique–hôpitaux de Paris /fr/, AP-HP) is the university hospital system operating in Paris and its surrounding areas.
 It is the largest hospital system in Europe and one of the largest in the world.

-It employs more than 90,000 people in 38 teaching hospitals and receives more than 10 million annual patient visits.
+It employs more than 100,000 people in 38 teaching hospitals and receives more than 10 million annual patient visits.
 AP-HP is organized in 6 hospital local trusts called "GHU", each associated to a university to offer integrative care to its population.

-It is affiliated with Paris Cité University (16 teaching hospitals), Sorbonne University (7 teaching hospitals), Saclay University (6 teaching hospitals), the University of Créteil (5 teaching hospitals), Sorbonne Paris North University (3 teaching hospitals) and their colleges of medicine, odontology, and pharmacy.
+It is affiliated with Paris Cité University (16 teaching hospitals), Sorbonne University (7 teaching hospitals), Paris-Saclay University (6 teaching hospitals), the Paris-East Créteil University (5 teaching hospitals), Sorbonne Paris North University (3 teaching hospitals) and their colleges of medicine, odontology, and pharmacy.

 As a teaching hospitals network, AP-HP trust is in charge of training healthcare professionals and doctors, and plays a prominent role in French healthcare research alongside Inserm.